-Marvin (the father) insisted he started the family business because he knew all the necessary suppliers and he provided the start up investment.
+Marvin (the father) insisted he started the family business because he knew all the necessary suppliers and he provided the startup investment.
 Michael (the son) claims that he started the business because he did all the leg work and claims that his father made him pay for the products in full before he would even let Michael sell them.

 When Michael was 19, his father sold him a box of overstock sunglasses for $300.
 What’s a teenager to do with a pile of sunglasses?
 Driven by his entrepreneurial spirit, he set out to sell them in hopes of starting his own business one day.
 Where do people spend the most time wearing sunglasses?
 The beach, of course!
-So he began selling sunglasses out of the trunk of his car up and down the coast from San Diego to Malibu.
+So, he began selling sunglasses out of the trunk of his car up and down the coast from San Diego to Malibu.
 From there he moved up to selling at local flea markets.

-As Marvin (the father) got older he noticed that he had to squint to read small print.
+As Marvin (the father) got older he noticed that he had to squint to read the small print.
 That’s when he realized he needed reading glasses.
 He was shocked when he learned that nonprescription readers could cost upwards of $100.
 Michael understood that if his father had trouble finding affordable reading glasses that looked good, then their customers must face the same troubles.
 It was then that they decided to expand into selling reading glasses.

+When business began to boom, Michael bought a suit, printed out some business cards and began selling at trade shows and gift shows.
 At the time Michael was sharing a studio apartment with his girlfriend and had boxes of sunglasses and readers stacked to the ceiling.
-One day when Marvin came to visit his son, he complained about navigating through the maze of eye wear.
+One day when Marvin came to visit his son, he complained about navigating through the maze of eyewear.
 It was then that they decided to move the family business to a warehouse in Los Angeles where they remain today.

-Marvin refuses to retire and still works part time with his son.
+Marvin refuses to retire and still works part-time with his son